mattwire/drupal_esign/README.txt

 FAQ
 ---

-Q: I don't have any questions.
+Q: The signature field isn't working!

-A: Great!
+A: Please make sure you're using the correct version of Signature Pad.

 MAINTAINERS
 -----------